What to eat on normal training days

 Moderate intake of carbs and protein

 Include polyunsaturated fats in your evening meal to promote the function of muscle cells.
-Foods containing iron should also be included in three meals per week, which is vital for carrying oxygen to the working muscles and supporting energy production during endurance exercise.
+Iron-rich foods should be also be included – iron is vital for carrying oxygen to the working muscles and supporting energy production during endurance training.